nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [returngis.net: Pruebas de vida de nuestros contenedores en Kubernetes](https://www.returngis.net/2020/02/pruebas-de-vida-de-nuestros-contenedores-en-kubernetes/)
 * [blog.newrelic.com: Kubernetes Fundamentals, Part 2: How to Use Health Checks](https://blog.newrelic.com/engineering/kubernetes-health-checks)
 * [komodor.com: Kubernetes Liveness Probes: A Practical Guide](https://komodor.com/learn/kubernetes-liveness-probes-a-practical-guide/)
+* [martinheinz.dev: Improving Application Availability with Pod Readiness Gates](https://martinheinz.dev/blog/63) Making sure your app running in Kubernetes is available and ready to serve traffic can be easy with Pod liveness and readiness probes.
+However, not all applications are built to use probes.
+Is there any solution for when Pod probes aren't enough?

 ### Kubernetes Limits and Requests
 * [kubernetes.io Policy Limit Ranges](https://kubernetes.io/docs/concepts/policy/limit-range/)